Death by Water (novel)

 Death by Water (水死, Suishi) is a 2009 novel by Kenzaburō Ōe.
 It was published in hardcover by Kodansha on 15 December 2009.
 It was published in paperback in 2012.
 An English translation by Deborah Boliver Boehm was published in 2015.
 The novel is the fifth in a series with the main character of Kogito Choko, who can be considered Ōe's literary alter ego.

 The novel was longlisted for the 2016 Man Booker International Prize.

 Plot

 The novel takes place partially in Tokyo but is primarily set in the forests of Shikoku and Kogito Choko's family home located in his hometown village in Shikoku.
-As a child in World War II, Kogito watched his father drown in a river during World War II.
+As a child in World War II, Kogito watched his father drown in a river.
 He returns to Shikoku in search of a red leather case which he believes contains documents that will answer the mysteries behind his father's life and death.
 He plans to use these documents to form the base of his new novel, which will be his final work.